CBD for Stress?

 The ECS exists in abundance in all four of the above mentioned systems, so it stands to reason that phytocannabinoids like CBD can affect those areas.
 There is also evidence that stress damages neurons to a point of actually shrinking the brain.
 If that is not a physical repercussion to stress then what is?
-Many studies show that neurons can regenerate and that CBD even helps with neurogenesis, the regeneration of neurons.
+Many studies show that neurons can regenerate.
 If stress increases our blood pressure and heart rate, then it increases the likelihood of heart attacks and other cardiovascular problems.
 We have every reason to treat stress and anxiety beyond just wanting to live happier lives.

 Traditional Methods of Treating Stress

 We all have our means of dealing with stress.
 My Apple watch tells me to breath periodically throughout the day.
 I guess I hold my breath.
 For me, going to the gym is a stress reliever too.
 I have even dabbled a little in Aikido and I’ll tell you what, nothing will take your mind away from the stresses of life more than focusing on ensuring you fall the right way when you’re thrown to the mat.
 People meditate and talk to loved ones to deal with their stresses too.
 Some people even try hypnosis.
 I don’t think anything will replace those methods of relaxation.
 One interesting means of dealing with stress that some psychologists suggest is called extinction learning.